Standard Educational Assessment

-The assessment fee covers 2-3 meetings – an intake session, the assessment session and feedback (optional) session.
+The assessment fee covers 2-3 meetings – an intake session (usually Zoom), the assessment session (always face to face), and the optional feedback (Zoom) session.
 Also includes email support during the assessment process and consultation with key stakeholders.
 Remote meetings are possible for some sessions in the case of scheduling difficulties and public health restrictions.
 I welcome joint feedback sessions with young person and parents, for more information please get in touch.

 DARE applications: Current literacy and numeracy attainments statement, where there is already a valid cognitive assessment